g-andrade/steady_vector/README.md

 #### <a name="Description">Description</a> ####

 `steady_vector` is an array-like collection of values indexed by contiguous 0-based integer index.
-It's heavily based on Dmitry Kakurin's [PersistentVector](https://github.com/Dimagog/persistent_vector) implementation for Elixir and, other than some idiomatic changes and a few new functions, `steady_vector`'s interface is conceptually very similar.
+It's heavily based on Dmitry Kakurin's [PersistentVector](https://github.com/Dimagog/persistent_vector) implementation for Elixir and, other than for some idiomatic changes and a few new functions, `steady_vector`'s interface is conceptually very similar.

 `steady_vector` optimizes the following operations:
 * Get element count